pydicom/pynetdicom/docs/user/ae.rst

         =Explicit VR Little Endian
         =Explicit VR Big Endian

-For the association *Acceptor* its not possible to have multiple supported presentation contexts for the same abstract syntax, instead any additional transfer syntaxes will be combined with the pre-existing context:
+For the association *Acceptor* it's not possible to have multiple supported presentation contexts for the same abstract syntax, instead any additional transfer syntaxes will be combined with the pre-existing context: